-At least monthly, CheckSig provides a public proof that all assets in custody are safe, i.e., still under control.
-This might seem so obvious to be redundant and, as a matter of fact, no other custodian proves its reserves: woefully, they could be concealing losses that will be only discovered later on.
+At CheckSig, we believe in a provably-honest transparent custody.
+At least monthly, we provide a public blockchain proof that all assets in custody are safely under control.
+This might seem so obvious to be redundant: as a matter of fact, no other custodian proves its reserves; woefully, they might be concealing losses to be discovered later on!